-In the above bit pattern, the application uses our new definition of the Flow Label.
-It is a hard real time application.
+The above bit pattern tells that the application is a hard real time application.
 It asks for a minimum bandwidth of 64 Kbps at any time, a buffer requirement of 1 kilobyte and can tolerate a minimum delay of 8 nanoseconds.